 Use Cloud Storage to store backups.
 Make sure that the buckets that contain your backups have appropriate permissions applied to them.

 Manage application-level secrets and keys by using Google Cloud to host the key/secret management service (KMS).
 You can use KMS or a third-party solution like HashiCorp Vault with a Google Cloud backend such as Spanner or Cloud Storage.

 Treat recovered data like production data

 Make sure that the security controls that you apply to your production data also apply to your recovered data: the same permissions, encryption, and audit requirements should all apply.

 Know where your backups are located and who is authorized to restore data.
 Make sure your recovery process is auditable—after a disaster recovery, make sure you can show who had access to the backup data and who performed the recovery.

 You want to make sure that your planning pays off by making sure that if disaster does strike, everything works as you intend.

 In the event of a disaster, your connection method to Google Cloud might become unavailable.
 Implement an alternative means of access to Google Cloud to help ensure that you can transfer data to Google Cloud.
 Regularly test that the backup path is operational.

 Test your plan regularly

 - Monitor and debug your tests with Stackdriver Logging and Stackdriver Monitoring.
-GCP has excellent logging and monitoring tools that you can access through API calls, allowing you to automate the deployment of recovery scenarios by reacting to metrics.
+Google Cloud has excellent logging and monitoring tools that you can access through API calls, allowing you to automate the deployment of recovery scenarios by reacting to metrics.
 When you're designing tests, make sure that you have appropriate monitoring and alerting in place that can trigger appropriate recovery actions.